 Step 5 - Add an image

-- Click the Image panel to upload at least one background image.
+If you're using a layout that supports images, click the Image panel to upload at least one background image.

 - Uploading multiple images creates a slideshow.